Advanced studies in Ayurveda medicine

 - post-treatment (pashcatkarma): Resting phase and restorative diet

-- Integration of pancakarma into outpatient practice
+- Integration of pancakarma in outpatient practice

 - Practical self-awareness of selected aspects of pancakarma